dmaack/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        The difference between responsive and adaptive designs are one is fluid-like while the other is static.
+        The responsive design seamlessly transitions as the screen resolution changes. the adaptive design would be static for each device

 2. Describe what it means to be mobile first vs desktop first.

+        Being mobile first implies its not just mobile but it is the main focus.
+The design is usually based on providing the user a good experience (fast download speeds, easy touchscreen etc.)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+        It allows us to use rems in increments of 1 (1rem=10px).
+It makes the math easier with responsive design

 4. How would you describe preprocessing to someone new to CSS?

+        It augments css with additional levels of heiarchy allowing for more efficient reuse and less verbose definitions.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+        My favorite concept is nesting and the compiler warnings.
+        The concept that gives me the most trouble is establishing useful/meaningful mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.